 One of his most recent peer-reviewed publication is entirely about a biological phenomenon: coral calcification rates.
 He measured coral extension and density and determined that corals like it hot!

 It is a fact that most species of coral that live on the Great Barrier Reef also live in much warmer waters, closer to the Equator around Indonesia and Thailand.
 Coral growth rates are closely linked to temperature, and both appear to have increased ever so slightly at the Great Barrier Reef over the last 100 years.
 This is good news – unreported.
 The increase in growth rates may all be part of a natural cycle, or there may be an anthropogenic (human-cause) effect linked to global warming.
+We have already done all the work for you and collected all the free spins on registration in a convenient form on our website.

 Peter Ridd has been keen to find a human-impact in the many and varied research projects that he has been involved with, many including biologists.
 If he had found a negative impact, he would no doubt still have a job doing what he is best at – teaching, and scientific research.
 But science is currently funded and reported in such a way that inconvenient facts are ignored while Dr Ridd who has persisted with the truth – explaining that The Great Barrier Reef is healthy and reef research has no proper quality controls – finds himself in a law court and fighting for his job back.